 recommends

-1 that the MGWS standards and their system characteristics contained in Annex 1 should be used;
+1 that the MGWS standards and their system characteristics contained in Annex 1 should be used.

 Annex 1 General characteristics of 60 GHz Multiple Gigabit Wireless Systems (MGWS)

 1 Overview

 MGWS radiocommunication networks can be used in short-range, line-of-sight and non-line-of-sight circumstances.
 Total communication range and performance will vary depending on the environment, but multiple gigabit performance is typically expected at ranges around 10 m for in-room use.
 These networks can be deployed with an access point as in existing WLAN deployments or without such an infrastructure such as in both WLAN in ad hoc mode and wireless personal area network (WPAN).